milindj/CodeSamples/ATMSim with build and ready to deploy/readme.txt

 ##Assumptions & Requirements:
--Application is written and compiled using JDK1.6 -java / jre 1.6 or greater is installed on linux machine and is defined in path.
+-Application is written and compiled using JDK1.6 -java / jre 1.7 or greater is installed on linux machine and is defined in path.

-##Executing in linux:
+-Maven 4.0.0

+##Build and Setup:
+- To perform the maven build; go to the root directory of the project having the pom.xml file and execute the following: mvn clean install
+- This would create a ./target directory with an executable jar [ATMSim.jar].

+##Building & Executing in a linux environment:
-- Execute ATMSim.jar in ./dist directory.
+- Execute ATMSim.jar in ./target directory.
 It can be directly executed to start the ATMSim in a console.
-	It has a dependency on a 3rd party jar(asg.cliche.jar), it is placed in the lib directory in dist.
+	It has a dependency on a 3rd party jar(asg.cliche.jar), however maven takes care of this dependency during the build process.
   Use the following command to execute:
     java -jar ATMSim.jar